jmjuanes/tyler/README.md

 Creates an interactive map and appends it to the specified DOM element.

 - `parent` (DOM Element): The DOM element where the map will be placed.

-- `options` (Object): An object containing the configuration options for the map.
+- `options` (Object, default `{}`): An object containing the configuration options for the map.

 #### Options

-- `center` (Array): An array specifying the initial geographic center of the map.
+- `center` (Array): an array specifying the initial geographic center of the map.
 The first element is the latitude, and the second element is the longitude.
 For example: `[51.505, -0.09]`.
-- `zoom` (Number, default `10`): The initial zoom level of the map.
+- `zoom` (Number, default `10`): the initial zoom level of the map.
 It determines the scale of the map's view.
 - `zooming` (Boolean, default `true`): display or hide zooming buttons in the map.
 - `minZoom` (Number, default `2`): minimum zooming value.
 - `maxZoom` (Number, default `18`): maximum zooming value.
+- `marks` (Array, default `[]`): a list of marks to add into the map.
+Use `Tyler.marker` function to generate marks objects.

+### Tyler.marker(position)

+A utility function that creates a new marker object.
+Accepts the following arguments:

+- `position` (Array): An array specifying the geographic position of the marker.
+The first element is the latitude, and the second element is the longitude.
+For example: `[51.505, -0.09]`.

 ## License

-Tyler is licensed under the [MIT License](./LICENSE), so you're free to use it in your projects, commercial or personal.
+Tyler is licensed under the [MIT License](./LICENSE), so you are free to use it in your projects, commercial or personal.